 Oil theft is also worth considering when arranging home insurance.
 Read your policy with care and, if in doubt, speak to your insurer.

 If you’re a heating oil user you need to be aware there's no regulator to look after this market.
 Although some suppliers subscribe to a code of practice laid down by the UK and Ireland Fuel Distributors Association (UKIFDA).

 Amongst other things, this asks members to resolve incorrect deliveries, explain payment options and charges, and to guarantee unit costs once agreed.

-The FPS has its own ombudsman, but it's also important to remember that the institution is a trade body rather than a government-backed regulator, and for the customer it's still very much a case of caveat emptor ('let the buyer beware').
+The UKIFDA has its own ombudsman, but it's also important to be aware that the institution is a trade body rather than a government-backed regulator.
+For the customer it's still very much a case of caveat emptor ('let the buyer beware').